 "I never said that" - Maurice Jarre

 In 2009, an Irish student added a made-up quote to the Wikipedia entry for the French composer Maurice Jarre hours after Jarre's death.
 It was a nice quote, so it was immediately picked up by websites and newspapers.
 Despite the fact that the quote was identified as fake and deleted by other Wikipedia editors, it still remained part of many of Jarre's website and newspaper obituary notices until the student confessed to faking the quote.
-The quote remains part of the Internet Movie Database's news story about Jarre's death and is still attributed to Jarre on one quotation site
+The quote was part of the Internet Movie Database's news story (cached version) about Jarre's death for over 10 years and is still attributed to Jarre on one quotation site (last checked, May 2023)

 "I am 100 percent convinced that if I hadn't come forward, that quote would have gone down in history as something Maurice Jarre said, instead of something I made up," the student told The Guardian newspaper.

 These were experienced researchers and journalists who were caught out by Wikipedia.
 If it can happen to them, then it can happen to you too!